zhangchenchengSJTU/jekyll-latex/_posts/Extriangulated/2025-05-23-Diagram_Thm_Extri.md

 ### The Weak PBPO Squares

+{% slo %}
+This section is obsoleted since all squares are proved to be homotopic!
+{% endslo %}

 {% def %}
 (Weak PO Square).
 A **weak PO square** (or **weak coCatersian square**) is an 2×2 diagram ($wf = hg$), such that for any $α f = β g$, there exists some $φ$ making the entire diagram commutative.